Getting informed consent for user research

 During the session #

-At the start of the session:
+At the start of the session we:

 - remind the participant that their participation is voluntary and they can stop or take a break at any time